uscore2/uscore2.github.io/_posts/2017-12-12-uscore2-salford-workshop.md

 ![IMG_5485.jpg]({{site.baseurl}}/media/IMG_5485.jpg)

 The workshops provided useful insights into how the peer review mechanism can be developed, and took into account both Uscore2, and future considerations for a global city-city peer review process.

+The workshop culminated in deciding the date for the next peer review which will take place in Amadora in April 2018.
+This provides an exciting opportunity to test the amended peer review tool and impact evaluation methodology, and to implement the lessons learnt from the pilot peer review in Viggiano.